 The data story is one of the most fascinating aspects of being a content producer at Workhuman®.
 The work of our in-house analytics department, headed up by Global Head of Analytics Dr. Jesse Harriott, gives me access to the latest numbers behind important topics, like how recognition impacts various industries or the sentiments fueling employee engagement.
-This helps me tell the right stories – and it’s why I was so stoked to tune into Jesse’s chat with Workhuman CEO Eric Mosley yesterday at Workhuman® Livestream.
+This helps me tell the right stories – and it’s why I was so stoked to tune into Jesse’s chat with Workhuman CEO Eric Mosley during Workhuman® Livestream.

 Since COVID-19 forced all of our organizations to reevaluate the future of work as we’re living it, we’re seeing an outpouring of employee recognition among our customers – including several large group awards.
 These are “a tool for our customers to use when they just need to give thanks to as many people as possible, as fast as possible,” Eric explained.
 He cited two examples: a packaged goods company that delivered awards to 25,000+ front-line workers, and a global pharmaceutical organization that sent tens of millions of dollars to more than 30,000 employees to thank them for all their hard work in the face of the pandemic.